ortizimo/Metasploit-Training/README.md

-These steps are not complete...I'm still adding to them as I go through the training but you can use them and learn.
+These steps are not complete...I'm still adding to them as I go through the training but their still usable and there are lots to learn.